 One-third of Fortune 500 companies use the color blue in their logo.

-Bonus Tip: Working with a Designer
+10. Bonus Tip: Working with a Designer

-A logo is the most vital component of your brand identity.
-Start by developing clear goals, get inspired with several ideas before settling one direction, and research your target audience to make sure your final design makes sense for your business and your target audience.
+A logo is the most vital part of your brand identity.
+Develop clear goals and collect several ideas before settling on a direction.
+Also, make sure your final design makes sense for your business and your target audience.
 If you have questions, email me personally at firstname.lastname@example.org.